 When favorites win, past champions can appear to be brilliant.
 When there are a bunch of upsets, they appear to be as human as the rest of us.
 One thing that should be pretty clear, is that past accomplishments are rarely a yardstick for current success.
 This competition has a rich history, and I have every intention of preserving as much of it as I can.

 My challenge was to devise a scoring system which rewards the most accurate picks, while recognizing the importance (but does not overvalue) early round upsets.
 Long time players know that perhaps the biggest key to the pool is not so much how big a number you put on a team that you thought would win and didn't (although that is a major factor), but more importantly how small a number you put on a team you thought wouldn't win, and did!
-There weren't many significant upsets this year.
-That said, your entry probably had little to no chance if you didn't pick Oregon to win at least one game.
-Other than that key team, your main chance to jump out of the gate with a strong score was to have decent numbers on Murray State, Cal-Irvine, Saint Louis, and Ohio State. while avoiding placing too much of your resources on Virginia Tech, Marquette, Kansas, Iowa State, or Kansas State.
-Normally, there are a few dark horses that are ridden into the winner's circle.
-This year, there were virtually no surprises in the Sweet 16 other than Oregon.
+This year, up until the Final Four, upsets were the norm.
+That said, your entry probably had little to no chance if you didn't pick Oregon, UCLA, USC, Oregon State, Loyola-Chi, and Creighton, to win at least one game.
+Those were the keys to 2021, and you needed to have selected most of them to survive the first round.
+The higher the numbers you put on those 6 teams, the more you were likely to cash in the money.
+While those teams were critical, you had a chance to jump out of the gate quickly by simply placing decent numbers on Syracuse, Oral Roberts, Abilene Christian, No. Texas and Ohio.
+They didn't need to be winners in the 30's, but high teens and 20's could put you ahead far enough to coast into the winner's circle.
+Anyone with faith in the Pac-12 did really well this year.
 As the tourney progressed, the numbers you placed on those teams you thought would exit early became a critical factor as to whether you would contend or plummet.

-getting cocky after finishing in the money for two straight years.
+getting cocky after finishing in the money for two of the last 3 years.
 He settled

 average, congratulations, you beat a lot of pretty smart people.
 There are a lot